LukaLambrecht/ML4DQMDC-PixelAE/docs/utils/autoencoder_utils.md

 -inf values in scores will be replaced by the minimim value (exclucing -inf) minus one
 input arguments:
 - scores: 1D numpy array
+- margin: margin between maximum value (excluding inf) and where to put inf.
+- hard_thresholds: tuple of values for -inf, +inf (in case the min or max cannot be determined)
 returns
 - array with same length as scores with elements replaced as explained above
 ```